nhrones/SSE-RPC/readme.md

       body: JSON.stringify({ msgID: msgID, procedure: procedure, params: params }), });
 ```
-The server will perform the procedure and return either a result or an error response.
+The server will perform the procedure and return either a result or an error response to the EventSource.onMessage handler.
 See: `interface RpcResponse` above.

 The client, on receipt of the sse-message, will unpack the response, locate the stored promise registered to this `msgID`, and either resolve or reject it depending on the values of error and result.